zaicyxu/Knowledge_Graph_RAG/README.md

 #### Issues from the LLM Sides

 1. The Final Answer from LLM is not stable yet.
-For example, the LLM make final answers, sometimes not regarding the following prompts somtimes contain t.
+For example, regarding the following prompts, the LLM sometimes make final answers  somtimes nor.

 	- Which kind of algorithm has been used in Autonomous braking system?
 	- What kind of functionalities containing this system?